wp-plugins/twitter-stream/readme.txt

 1. a:hover.twitter-link for autolinked URL's within the timeline when they are hovered over.
 1. a.twitter-date</code> for the date permalink.
 1. a:hover.twitter-date</code> for the date permalink when it's hovered over.
+1. .profile-link for the newly added link to user profile.

 = I Have Some More Questions! =
 To make it easier for me to answer questions & to keep everything in one place, please go to the [blog post](http://return-true.com/2009/12/wordpress-plugin-twitter-stream/ "Check here for answers to any questions.") for Twitter Stream on my website.
 If you have any requests or problems please leave a comment there or drop me an email via the contact form also available there.
 Thanks.